Naresh Purohit, Newsagent and Convenience Store Owner

 “Having had a claim from a traditional insurer previously, this experience was very different”

 Naresh no longer asks for quotes when it comes to renewing his cover.
 “It’s just not worth the trouble.
 I’ve claimed from the Mutual and the experience was reassuring and professional – just as I would have expected.
 The claims handlers were understanding and responded quickly to help resolve the situation.
 Having had a claim from a traditional insurer previously, this experience was very different.”

 As the competition gets stronger, many independent retailers are looking for innovative ways to save money or boost their income.
 “Some have residential properties attached to their shops that they live in or rent out.
 Others are building entire buy-to-let portfolios”, explains Naresh.
-The Retail Mutual has responded with more versatile options, such as developing dedicated landlord, home insurance and buy-let-let cover for its members, all with the same added benefits of a mutual rather than a traditional insurance approach.
-As Naresh says, “Lots of our members now have multiple policies, myself included.
+The Retail Mutual has responded with more versatile options, such as developing dedicated landlord, home insurance and buy-let-let cover for its members, all with the same added benefits of a mutual rather than a shareholder-owned insurance company approach.
+As Naresh says, “Lots of our members now have multiple covers, myself included.
 Why would I want to go elsewhere?”

 To find out more how The Retail Mutual can help you, your business and your home, for a free, no-obligation quote call 0333 2121 280 today or fill out our online quote form.
 We look forward to hearing from you.